alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

 Serial Port
 ===========

-"By default, the new GPIO UART is disabled".
-To enable the serial UART, edit the *./sources/meta-ohos/flavours/linux/local.conf.sample* file.
+By default, the new GPIO UART is disabled.
+To enable the serial UART, edit the ``./sources/meta-ohos/flavours/linux/local.conf.sample`` file.

 For more details, see `UART configuration
 <https://www.raspberrypi.org/documentation/configuration/uart.md>`__.